Jyve00/Microsoft_Movie_Project/README.md

 * Analyze the monthly average return on investment rate for the suggested genre to determine which month has the best chance of earning profit.
 * Evaluate how much do the top 50 directors contribute to the total profit to study the impact of the director on the movie production.

------Summary of the business problem you are trying to solve, and the data questions that you plan to answer in order to solve them.

-***
-Questions to consider:
-* What are the business's pain points related to this project?
-* How did you pick the data analysis question(s) that you did?
-* Why are these questions important from a business perspective?
-***

 ## Data
 We will use the data from the following sources: